 Well, in this case, you need to remember that it’s always harder to learn your first language than any subsequent one.
-Even though different languages differ in syntax, all of them still share the fundamental concepts, like conditional statements, loops and so on.
+Even though different languages differ in syntax, all of them still share fundamental concepts, like conditional statements, loops, and so on.
 You can write similar algorithms in different languages.
 This is why, as long as you already know at least one language, you will only have to learn the syntax of the new language but not the fundamental principles behind it.

 If you don’t have a specific language to aim at and ask for advice online, you will usually trigger a language war.
 Some people will be saying that you should choose Python.
 Other people will recommend C/C++.
 Based on my own experience, there seem to be more people in the latter category.
-C and C++ can be lumped together, because C++ is nothing more than extended version of C.
+C and C++ can be lumped together because C++ is nothing more than an extended version of C.

-Today we will examine pros and cons of each approach.
+Today we will examine the pros and cons of each approach.
 And you will see why Python is probably better.